 17. Cable Twist

-- Attach a handle to a shoulder-height cable pulley.
-Grasp the handle with both hands, either with your fingers interlaced or with one hand over the other.
-Stand next to the machine with your feet shoulder-width apart.
+- Attach a handle to a cable pulley that is shoulder-height.
+Grab the handle with both hands, either by putting your fingers together or by crossing one hand over the other.

 - Repeat for the prescribed number of repetitions.
 Repeat the exercise on your opposite side.